-The Financial Services industry today announces its first “simple product” in accordance with the recommendations of the Sergeant Review for Simple Products (March 2013).
+The Financial Services industry has announced its first “simple product” in accordance with the recommendations of the Sergeant Review for Simple Products (March 2013).
 It is supported by an independent certification process run by BSI (British Standards Institution).

 The first product to be certified by BSI to the Sergeant Review principles will be a Fixed Term Life Insurance product from Barclays, underwritten by Aviva.

 Carol Sergeant, Chair, Simple Products Steering Group, said:“Navigating the financial marketplace and making good choices with confidence remains a challenge.
 Just a year on from the conclusions of our review I’m delighted to see the first simple financial product independently certified and our recommendations become a reality.
 And there are several more Simple Financial Products in the pipeline.
 These products will be easy to understand, easy to buy and easy to manage.
 The BSI certification process will ensure that the products do what they say on the tin and the BSI Kitemark will be available to any financial services company that meets the standards.
 All mainstream providers of financial services should offer their customers the opportunity to buy independently certified simple financial products, and I look forward to more firms introducing these products.”

 Howard Kerr, Chief Executive of BSI, said:“Last year’s Sergeant Review highlighted the need for transparent, easy to understand savings and protection products that the public can trust to meet their essential needs.
 The new BSI certification process - BSI Kitemark - gives consumers the confidence to make an informed and straightforward purchasing decision.
 The BSI name and BSI Kitemark is recognized as a symbol of trust and we have a growing track record in promoting excellence across the services and financial sectors.”